davidjosearaujo/davidjosearaujo.github.io/content/posts/03-some-water-nonsense.md

 Now, my basement does have a sort of rain collection system – you know, like many houses, it has a pit (sump pit, for the fancy folks) with a submersible pump.
 This pump is *supposed* to trigger automatically with a little floaty thing (a buoy!) when the water in said pit gets high enough.
 I definitely didn't install it, which is probably obvious because whoever did clearly didn't think the pit should be, oh, I don't know, **deep enough** to actually let the water rise and trigger the pump before it starts auditioning for "Waterworld" all over my floor.
 But no, this pit is so shallow that by the time the buoy would even think about triggering, I'd already be wading in knee-deep water.

-This is one of those problems that, when it arises, feels like the absolute worst thing that could possibly happen (an impromptu Olympic-sized pool in your basement is rarely ideal, folks).
+This is one of those problems that, when it arises, feels like the absolute worst thing that could possibly happen (an impromptu Olympic-sized pool in your basement is rarely ideal).
 But, it's such a sneaky seasonal issue that you totally forget about its treachery... until the next torrential downpour.
 Then, it's a mad dash to the basement to manually switch on the pump, all while cursing the many, many dry days you could have fixed it but, alas, did not.

 But no more, I say!
 Today, we banish the basement bog!
 Today, we fix this soggy saga... with tech!